nagromLobo/legend-of-zelda-1st-dungeon/README.md

 There are two parts:

-1. The original 1st dungeon from the original legend of zelda, reimplemented.
+1. The original 1st dungeon from the original Legend of Zelda, reimplemented.
 2. Our own personal dungeon, with unique mechanics, but reusing all the assets from the first dungeon.

 ## How to Open / Play

 ### Windows

-1. Download the release 7z and unzip it with all it's contents into the same folder.
+1. Download the release 7z and unzip it with all its contents into the same folder.
 2. Run the .exe and select your resoultion.
 3. Your good to go!
 If you complete the first dungeon you will then be able to play our custom dungeon.